cboujoukos/CostFree/NOTES.md

 Help setting up admin role.
 (Pundit/CanCanCan/other)

-Best way to drop database to reseed with new data??
+///// Best way to drop database to reseed with new data??

-Storing photos in a database (for both the photo class and potentially for the category class)
+Storing photos in a database (for both the photo class and potentially for the category class) --Paperclip!